amendezm/amendezm/README.md

 ## 🚀 About Me

-I'm Alexis Mendez, a **Front End Web Developer** (specialized in **React Applications**).

-With **5+** years of experience.
-Skilled in HTML, CSS, Javascript, TypeScript, React, Redux and NextJS.
-Strong engineering professional with an Engineer's degree focused in Informatics from University of Holguín.
-Passionate about learning new skills and eager to tackle more complex problems.
-Adept at contributing to a highly collaborative work environment and finding solutions.
+I'm Alexis Méndez, a frontend developer with a passion for creating beautiful and user-friendly interfaces.
+With over four years of experience working with HTML, CSS, JavaScript, and TypeScript, I have honed my skills in creating intuitive and engaging websites.
+I specialize in React and Next.js and enjoy building dynamic, responsive applications.
+I am committed to writing clean, efficient code and staying up to date with the latest trends and best practices.
+Let's collaborate and build something great together!

 ## 🛠️ Skills